ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 ### Specific Claims {#sec-specific-claims}

-Following are the Trustworthiness Claims and their supported enumerations which may be asserted by a Verifier:

-configuration:
-: A Verifier has appraised an Attester's configuration, and is able to make conclusions regarding the exposure of known vulnerabilities
+The following enumerations apply to all Trustworthiness Claims:

 0:
 : No assertion

 1:
 : Evidence contains unknown elements which inhibit Verifier evaluation.

 -1:
 : Verifier malfunction

+31:
+: Generic affirming reason

+95:
+: Generic warning reason

+99:
+: Cryptographic validation of the Evidence has failed.

+127:
+: Generic contraindicated reason

+The following Trustworthiness Claims-specific enumerations also apply:

+configuration:
+: A Verifier has appraised an Attester's configuration, and is able to make conclusions regarding the exposure of known vulnerabilities

    2:
    : The configuration is a known and approved config.